 Why is a race track, are the athletes given different starting track positions?

-What you actually mean is a staggered start or athletes starting positions on the track.
+Do you mean a staggered start or the starting track positions of the athletes on the track?

-Think of a donut regarding athletes given different starting track positions
+Think of a doughnut regarding athletes given different starting track positions

 The same thing is true for the curved portions of an oval race track.
 Again, no extraneous measuring tools are necessary beyond your own two legs.